localstack/localstack-blog.github.io/content/2024-04-01-ephemeral-environments-with-localstack-shipyard/index.md

 In addition, you can use Shipyard for:

--   Gaining terminal access into your running containers for active debugging.
+-   Gaining terminal access into your running containers for live debugging.
 -   Adding private container registries for pulling images during the build.
 -   Integrating with GitHub Actions, CircleCI, Datadog, Slack, and more.
 -   Creating snapshots for each named volume in your application setup.